 To help meet a student's educational expenses, Hillsborough Community College provides the tuition payment plan, (TIPS).
 TIPS allows students to pay tuition monthly.
 The earlier you enroll in the TIPS plan, the more payment options are available.
-You may enroll in the TIPS plan or review the available payment plans online at www.hccfl.edu/paying-for-college/tuition-installmentplans-(tips).aspx.
+You may enroll in the TIPS plan or review the available payment plans online at www.hccfl.edu/paying-for-college/tuition-installment_plans-(tips).aspx.
 If there is a balance as a result of the student cancelling a TIPS contract, the balance will be the student's responsibility.
+In addition, access to current term courses may be restricted.